Viola Loves in the Land of Terror, 1893-1921.

 Without the aid of amplification, a public official addresses a crowd.

-Her trained diaphragm and throat arrest conversations of the hundreds crowding the courthouse park.
+Her trained diaphragm and throat arrest the crowd's conversations.

 People of Athens!
-This is a noble and historic day for democracy!
-People of Athens, are you proud?”
+On this noble day for democracy are you proud?”

 The crowd roars affirmation.
 Handheld flags rise, waving.